 - ID cards

-Redundant IT equipment should be disposed using the IT Asset Disposal Service.
+Redundant IT equipment should be disposed of using the University's IT equipment disposal service.

 How should I package the material?

 Place papers in the sacks provided.
-You can leave metal fastenings such as paperclips but should remove folders, unless there is confidential material on the folders in which case we can take them.
-Plastic such as plastic wallets and sleeves must be removed as this contaminates the load.
+You can leave metal fastenings such as paperclips but plastic wallets and sleeves, and bulldog clips must be removed as this contaminates the load.
 Do not overfill the bag and secure it with a tie once filled.

 Is the service free?

-There is currently no charge for the collection and destruction of paper confidential material.
-This service, which enables the University to meet its obligations under the Data Protection Act - as well as its ordinary responsibilities to its staff and students - is not cheap and costs are linked to weight of material.
+There is currently no charge to departments for the collection and destruction of paper confidential material.
+However this service, which enables the University to meet its obligations under the General Data Protection Regulation plus its ordinary responsibilities to its staff and students, is not cheap and costs are linked to weight of material.
 Departments may be charged if the material is found to be non-confidential, if the material is not ready by the time of the pre-arranged collection date, or if the material does not meet the criteria listed above.

 How long will I have to wait for collection?

-Confidential waste consoles have been provided throughout the Foundation, Hart, Sherrington and Alsop buildings.
-The contents of these consoles is shredded off-site and recycled.
-Departments within these buildings may order additional bags to cover any large excess of records for confidential destruction, which will be collected alongside the consoles.
+Confidential waste consoles have been provided in various buildings (see here for a list of locations and pick-up dates).
+If you think your area produces enough confidential waste to warrant having a console then please contact Records Management to discuss.
+Departments within these buildings may order additional bags to cover any excess of records for confidential destruction, which will be collected alongside the consoles (please notify Bulky Bob’s via the contact details on the consoles if there are sacks of additional material to be collected).
 Should material or items be mistakenly disposed of, the keys to the consoles are held by Records Management.